jon-mccormack/ds18x20-pico-mqtt/README.md

 After cloning this repo, ensure that git submodules are also resolved by running `git submodule update --recursive --init`.

+### Pico SDK

+TODO(Jon): steps for installing Pico SDK, and reference how the PICO_SDK_PATH is necessary for the project to build.

 ### VS Code Dev Container

 When building the dev container, your Pico must be connected!
 This is because